tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 This is required for the hamburger (aka.
 "PhoneBurger") and phone header and footer menus to work.
 Your joomla site may even whitescreen if you try to create a Hamburger Menu and this module is not present.

-#### Future Work
-The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and add any other changes I just "felt" like making.

-Right now that goal is accomplished, so additional work on this is on hold for now.

-#### Self-Promotion Alert!
-I'd certainly be happy to do customize this template to your needs, for a "small price!"  ;-)

 ## Installation:

 Installation of all jmws_* joomla extensions is the same.